 For ten years, Renée served as West Coast Pro Bono Counsel for DLA Piper LLP (US), a premier international law firm.
 She coordinated the firm's national pro bono programs on the West Coast and managed the operations of those programs in the firm's offices in California, Washington and Arizona.
 In that position, Renee served as the primary liaison between the firm's billing lawyers in those offices and their regional legal services organizations, directing the firm's pursuit of high-quality, impactful, pro bono representations.
-She served as the department's point-person on ethics issues relating to the firm's pro bono service, and nonprofit organizations
+She served as the department's point-person on ethics issues relating to the firm's pro bono service, and nonprofit organizations.

 Renée developed and managed a number of innovative pro bono initiatives with DLA Piper's partners and associates, billable clients, other commercial law firms, and nonprofit organizations.
 These include DLA Piper's first juvenile record sealing and adult records expungement clinics in Sacramento and East Palo Alto, its first virtual law clinic (along with Fenwick and West) in Santa Clara County, and the San Francisco Pro Bono Alliance, a consortium between DLA Piper and corporations created providing representation before USCIS to survivors of domestic violence.
 Renee also played a key role in the creation and initial implementation of DLA Piper's national signature project for veterans, Serving Those Who Serve Our Country.

 Renée was previously associated with Heller, Ehrman White & McAuliffe’s Silicon Valley office, specializing in insurance, business contracts, and unfair competition litigation.
-She began her career at the real estate boutique, Goldfarb and Lipman, LLP, handling redevelopment and affordable housing litigation and transactions, representing numerous Bay Area cities and non-profit clients.
+She began her career at the real estate boutique, Goldfarb and Lipman, LLP, handling redevelopment and affordable housing litigation and transactions, representing numerous Bay Area cities and non-profits.

 Renée has provided legal practice management advice and support to other attorneys, in both for- and non-profit organizations.
 Renee formerly served as Consulting Litigation Director for Fortune Law Group (now, Schein & Cai), a full-service minority-owned firm based in San Jose.
 She also served as Consulting Supervising Attorney for the Volunteer Attorney Program (VAP) at Community Legal Services in East Palo Alto, mentoring and supervising volunteer attorneys, and students from Bay Area law schools, in their efforts to assist low income residents of the Bay Area.